StackStorm/st2docs/docs/source/actionchain.rst

 From the perspective of |st2|, an ActionChain is itself an action.
-So it has the same operations and features, such as definition, registration, execution from CLI, usage from Rules, etc. An ActionChain can also be called as an Action from another ActionChain, or from a Mistral workflow.
+So it has the same operations and features, such as definition, registration, execution from CLI, usage from Rules, etc. An ActionChain can also be called as an Action from another ActionChain, or from an Orquesta workflow.

 .. note::

-   If you need more complex workflow logic, such as forks, joins, retries, delays and policies for error handling, use :doc:`Mistral <mistral>` instead.
+   If you need more complex workflow logic, such as forks, joins, retries, delays and policies for error handling, use :doc:`Orquesta <orquesta/index>` instead.

 Creating an ActionChain
 -----------------------